niamurrell/jekyll-blog/_posts/2017-07-03-daily-review.md

 ### Jekyll

-Today I got my Jekyll blog up and running on GitHub Pages.
+Today I got my Jekyll blog up and running on GitHub Pages (this!!!).
 Thanks to what I learned yesterday about Node and Express, I was able to figure out what was going on in the template I used ([Project Pages](https://github.com/projectpages/project-pages)) without too much issue.
 Basically it builds the site based on includes, layouts, and a minimal amount of html & markdown files.
 It uses special brackets similar to what Express looks for in ejs files `<%  %>`, only with curly braces.
 Probably wouldn't have been able to get this up and running in just a few hours without understanding what those brackets do!
 Now all I have to do is write posts using markdown...it literally couldn't be easier.

 I also had fun getting it to look pretty cool.
 I'm not a Photoshop expert by any means but I think it came out alright!
 Next I might add pagination and eventually would like to move it from GitHub Pages to my own website; there is a good [tutorial](http://jmcglone.com/guides/github-pages/) on how to do all of these things to review later.